MIDAS Knowledge Base

 Why can't I access or connect to my cloud hosted MIDAS system?If you're ever enable to access your cloud-hosted MIDAS booking system, please check our dedicated Service Status page and Twitter Feed (@mid_as) in the first instance.

 Our network and infrastructure are monitored 24/7, and our Service Status site is automatically updated if problems are detected.
-In the extremely rare event that an unforeseen issue arise with our systems or infrastructure, we will also endeavor to provide further regular status updates through both our dedicated Service Status site and Twitter feed.
+In the extremely rare event that an unforeseen issue arise with our systems or infrastructure, we endeavor to provide further regular status updates through both our dedicated Service Status site and Twitter feed.

 Planned maintenance events will also be announced in advance on our Service Status page and Twitter feed wherever possible.

-If such independent monitoring sites show that your dedicated cloud-hosted MIDAS domain is currently "online/up", then it's possible that either:
+If such independent monitoring sites show that your dedicated MIDAS domain is currently "online/up", then it's possible that either:

-- It's a local problem with your browser, computer, network, or ISP
+- It's a local problem with your browser, computer, network, or ISP.

-- Your IP address has been banned from accessing our network due to abuse
+- Your IP address has been banned from accessing our network due to abuse.

-- There is a problem with our infrastructure, but the problem has only just arisen and our Service Status page has yet to update
+- There is a problem with our infrastructure, but the problem has only just arisen and our Service Status page has yet to update.

 - Please try using a different web browser in the first instance, or a different computer.
-If you're still unable to connect, then check with your IT/Network Administrator/ISP as to whether there are any connectivity issues at present
+If you're still unable to connect, then check with your IT/Network Administrator/ISP as to whether there are any connectivity issues at present.